 How to Claim Jambojet Compensation

 Flight delay or cancellation can be a frustrating experience that can not only upset you but also ruin all your travel plans.
-Passengers who unfortunately encounter a flight cancellation or delay should understand the steps to claim compensation.
+Passengers who unfortunately encounter a flight cancellation or delay should be aware of the process to seek compensation.
 To apply for compensation, follow these steps:

 - Fill in our form.
-You’ll need to provide details including your flight number, date, and what went wrong.
+You’ll need to provide details including your flight number, date, and the issue you encountered.

 - Let our experts help you.
 Once you submit the form, our team will handle the rest.
-We understand the EU laws comprehensively and will do our best to get you your compensation.
-You only incur a fee if we win your case.
+We know the EU laws well and will do our best to get you your compensation.
+You only pay us if we win your case.